-The best application modernization companies today are no longer just lift‑and‑shift cloud migrators; They are engineering-first partners that rebuild critical systems as cloud-native, API-driven, and AI-ready applications across Azure, AWS, and GCP.
+The best application modernization companies today are no longer just lift‑and‑shift cloud migrators; They are engineering-first partners that rebuild critical systems as cloud-native, API-driven, and AI-ready applications across Azure, and other hyperscalers.

 According to Red Hat’s State of Application Modernization survey, modernization remains a priority across sectors and regions.
 Particularly, AI has a growing influence on these programs, redefining how organizations approach data readiness, automation, integration patterns, and operational efficiency.